It feels like liver disease in older dogs is an illness not talked about as often as kidney disease, or diabetes, am I right?

 - Enlarged abdomen caused by fluid build-up

-Dogs with advanced liver disease often suffer neurological and behavioural changes.
-This is due to the high levels of toxins in the body that would normally have been removed by a healthy liver.
+This is due to the high levels of toxins in the body that would usually have been filtered out and removed by a healthy liver.

 - Seizures